trustedsec/ptf/README.md

 ### IGNORE Modules or Categories

 The `IGNORE_THESE_MODULES=` config option can be found under config/ptf.config in the PTF root directory.
 This will ignore modules and not install them - everything is comma separated and based on name - example: `modules/exploitation/metasploit,modules/exploitation/set` or entire module categories, like `/modules/code-audit/*,/modules/reporting/*`

+### INCLUDE_ONLY_THESE_MODULES

+The `INCLUDE_ONLY_THESE_MODULES` in the config option under config/ptf.config will only install and include specific modules that is specified here.
+This is good for baselining your tools that you want and only install them.